pydata/sparse/docs/construct.md

 ## From coordinates and data

-You can construct [COO][sparse.numba_backend._coo.COO] arrays from coordinates and value data.
+You can construct [COO][sparse.COO] arrays from coordinates and value data.

-The [cords][sparse.numba_backend._coo.core.COO.coords] parameter contains the indices where the data is nonzero, and the :code:`data` parameter contains the data corresponding to those indices.
+The `cords` parameter contains the indices where the data is nonzero, and the `data` parameter contains the data corresponding to those indices.
 For example, the following code will generate a :math:`5 \times 5` diagonal
 matrix: